OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 The Consortium can expect to be graded following this scale:

-- 4/4: Excellent progress (the project has fully achieved its objectives and technical goals for the period and has even exceeded expectations)
+- 4/4: Excellent progress (objectives and technical goals for the period fully achieved and even exceeded expectations)
-- 3/4: Good progress (the project has achieved most of its objectives and technical goals for the period with relatively minor deviations)
+- 3/4: Good progress (most of objectives and technical goals achieved for the period with relatively minor deviations)
-- 2/4: Acceptable progress (the project has achieved some of its objectives; however, corrective action will be required)
+- 2/4: Acceptable progress (some of its objectives achieveed; however, corrective action will be required)
 - 1/4: Unsatisfactory progress (the project has failed to achieve key objectives and/or is not at all on schedule) = project is cancelled

 ---